DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 |Card present and Card not present|Any denial code that is not assigned to MAC 03 and 21.
 And also MAC codes if you do not respect the "Excessive Attempts" limits|Until 01/31/2023|BRL 2.00 |-|From the 11th retry onwards|Retry allowed within 24 hours.|
 |Card present and Card not present|Any denial code that is not assigned to MAC 03 and 21.
 And also the MAC codes if you do not respect the limits of "Excessive Attempts"|New rule from 02/01/2023|R $2.00 |-|From the 8th retry onwards|Retry allowed within 24 hours.|

-* All payment transactions using the same card and the same merchant number will be considered as retries;
+* All payment transactions using the same card and the same merchant number will be considered as retries.
 * Mastercard has extended the effective date to **01/02/2023** regarding the new program rules **(Excessive Attempts)** previously scheduled for the beginning of 01/11/2022.
 These are the changes:

 1. The excess considered in the program will occur from the eighth attempt within the calculation month.
 The amount charged has changed.